Thinklab-SJTU/Bench2Drive/docs/anno.md

             - rotation # Orientation of pedestrian in world coordinates
             - bbx_loc # Bounding box location(x,y,z in ego coordinates)
             - center # Center point of the pedestrian in world coordinates.
-            - extent # Extension length ofpedestrian in world coordinates.
+            - extent # Extension length of pedestrian in world coordinates.
             - world_cord  # Bounding box verts coordinates in world coordinates.
             - semantic_tags  # Descriptive tags related to the pedestrian.
             - type_id # Type name for the pedestrian.